 Learn first aid for a child who may have heat exhaustion

-Recognise the symptoms and learn first aid treatment for children with heat exhaustion and heatstroke
+Recognise the symptoms, signs, and learn first aid treatment for children or babies with heat exhaustion

-A child with heat exhaustion might have been in the sun or heat for a long time.
-They might be sweating, have pale, cool skin, a headache or dizziness and feel sick.
+A child or baby with heat exhaustion might have been in the sun or heat for a long time.
+They might be sweating, have ashen, cool skin, have a headache or dizziness, and feel sick.

 Learn first aid for an adult